andrewthegr8/Term-Project-ME-405/docs/source/helper-classes.rst

 Helper Classes
 ------------------

-To keep main.py from becoming overcrowded, some functionality was bundled into object types.
+To keep ``main.py`` from becoming overcrowded, some functionality was bundled into object types.
-This also allows initialization steps to easily happen before the scheduler is run; an object of each type is initialized beofre it is passed to the appropriate task.
+This also allows initialization steps to easily happen before the scheduler is run; an object of each type is initialized before it is passed to the appropriate task.

 .. tip::
     The ``@micropython.native`` emitter can be used to help code run more quickly.
 However, this emitter cannot be used on generator functions, which is what each task is.
-So, bundling task preformance into the method of an object means that the emitter can be used on that method to optimize the code's preformance.
+So, bundling task preformance into the method of an object and then calling that method in the task means that the emitter can be used on the method to optimize the code's preformance.

 The following classes are initialized and passed to tasks,